LiWentomng/BoxInstSeg/README.md

 ## Installation and Getting Started
-This is built on the MMdetection (V2.25.0).
+This is built on the MMdetection (recent V2.25.0).
 Please refer to [Installation](https://github.com/open-mmlab/mmdetection/blob/master/docs/en/get_started.md/#Installation) and [Getting Started](https://github.com/open-mmlab/mmdetection/blob/master/docs/en/get_started.md) for the details of installation and the basic usage.

 ## License